CEG-TU-Delft/africarain-docs/docs/source/provenance.rst

 Production of raw data files
 ============================
 **Data available for download have been processed from their original raw form.** This page describes the generation of the raw simulation data, including which model and parameter values were used to generate it.
-Steps taken to produce the processed data are described in the `Production of procesed data files <https://africarain.readthedocs.io/en/latest/data_processing.html#production-of-processed-data-files>`_ section of this site.
+Steps taken to produce the processed data are described in the :doc:`/data_processing` section.

 Raw simulation data production
 ------------------------------